zSean18/Drop-Player-Head/README.md

 - Fix command auto-complete (tab) suggestions

 ## Commands (OP Only)
-- `/drophead get` — places a leaderboard of the given type at the targeted bedrock block.
+- `/drophead get` — gets the head of a specific player
-- `/drophead set <0-100>` — reloads `data.yml` and refreshes displays.
+- `/drophead set <0-100>` — change the drop %
-- `/drophead reload` — rebuilds text at the targeted bedrock.
+- `/drophead reload` — reloads the yml file if it was edited outside of the game commands

 ## License
 Apache-2.0